junxit/us-congress-bills-110/metadata.md

 - 2007-03-27 — Placed on the Union Calendar, Calendar No. 41.
 - 2007-03-27 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 110-75.
 - 2007-03-27 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 110-75.
+- 2007-03-28 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.